 San Diego International Airport Guide (SAN)

-The courtesy Airport Loop shuttle service provides regular, 24-hour, free transportation between all terminals and the car parks.
+The courtesy Airport Loop shuttle service provides free, 24-hour transportation between all terminals and the car parks.

 ATMs are available throughout the terminal buildings.
-Bureaux de change are located in Terminal 1 and 2 only.
+Bureaux de change facilities are located in Terminals 1 and 2 only.

 There are more than 30 bars, fast-food outlets, coffee shops, snack bars and restaurants at San Diego International Airport.
 The majority are located in Terminals 1 and 2, while there is one snack bar/restaurant in the Commuter Terminal.

-There are a variety of shops at San Diego International Airport offering giftware, souvenirs, news and books.
-These can be found in Terminals 1 and 2.
+There are a variety of shops at San Diego International Airport offering giftware, souvenirs, newspapers and books.
+These can be found in Terminals 1 and 2 – the Commuter Terminal houses just a couple of newsagents.
 There are no duty-free shops at the airport.

-San Diego International Airport does not have a business centre.
+San Diego International Airport does not have a dedicated business centre.
 Several airlines provide club lounges for members and business-class passengers.
-The nearby Sheraton San Diego Hotel and Marina (tel: (619) 291 2900; www.starwoodhotels.com) has a business centre, a wide range of meeting rooms, a ballroom and an exhibition hall, accommodating up to 2,000 delegates.
+The nearby Sheraton San Diego Hotel and Marina (tel: +1 619 291 2900; www.sheratonsandiegohotel.com) has a business centre, a wide range of meeting rooms, a ballroom and an exhibition hall accommodating up to 2,000 delegates.

 Car parks are located in front of each terminal, with short- and long-term rates available.
 Long-term parking is available at 3302 Pacific Highway, connected to the airport by a free, 24-hour shuttle.
-Off-site parking is also available.
-There is also a 50-space 'cellphone lot' for drivers meeting arriving passengers.
-Parking Information (tel: (619) 291 2087) can answer any parking queries.
+There is a 50-space 'cellphone lot' for drivers meeting arriving passengers, and 'valet' parking is available.